JingJayYu/pyEmotionDetect2LED/README.md

 # pyEmotionDetect2LED

-Using DeepFace to detect emotions and control an LED for interaction.
+Using DeepFace to detect emotions and control an LED through Arduino UNO for interaction.

 ## 切換語言 | Language Switch
 - [English](#english)